Chevrolet BrightDrop: History

 GM partnered with KUKA, a supplier, to build the initial batch of vehicles in Michigan to meet the 2021 delivery target.
-GM shifted Zevo production to the CAMI Automotive factory in Ingersoll, Ontario, in November 2022.
+GM shifted production to the CAMI Automotive factory in Ingersoll, Ontario, in November 2022.
 Some of the robots and tools used by KUKA were transferred to CAMI; CAMI staff used the initial batch to refine production processes.
 Zevo 600 production at CAMI began on December 5, 2022.
-At full capacity, CAMI is expected to build 50,000 Zevo vans per year.
+At full capacity, CAMI is expected to build 50,000 vans per year.
 Production of the Zevo 400 was scheduled to begin in late 2023.

 In addition to FedEx and Verizon, fleet management company Merchants Fleet placed an order for 18,000 EV600 and EV410 vans by November 2021.
 FedEx received the first five EV600 vans from its 500-vehicle order in December 2021, operating them out of its Inglewood, California facility.
 FedEx later increased its order by 2,000 units, and Walmart reserved 5,000 units in January 2022.
 Consumer sales were scheduled to commence in 2022.
 In September 2022, Hertz announced it would order up to 175,000 electric vehicles from GM, including an unspecified number of BrightDrop Zevo 600 vans.
 BrightDrop announced its first international order in December 2022, delivering vans to DHL Express Canada.

 Orders for the Zevo 400 opened in August 2023 for the 2024 model year, alongside the introduction of a smaller 14-module battery as standard equipment for all Zevo models and interior design changes.
 In October 2023, production of all BrightDrop Zevo vans was paused for approximately six months due to Ultium battery supply issues, resuming in April 2024.

 On January 11, 2024, GM recalled all 2022 model year BrightDrop EV600 vans.
 The recall affected 66 vehicles, approximately 5% of which were estimated to have a front-drive unit that could leak oil and pose a fire risk.
 The recall did not involve the high-voltage traction battery.